 How much does business insurance cost for an electrician?

-Does my EWRB registration include insurance?
+Does my electrical licence include insurance?

-What's the difference between public liability and professional indemnity?
+What is the difference between public liability and professional indemnity?

 Am I covered if my apprentice causes damage?

-Does workers compensation replace the need for business insurance?
+Does workers compensation replace the need for other business insurance?

-Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
-All pricing shown is indicative and based on publicly available data as of early 2026.
-Actual premiums will vary based on your business size, revenue, staff numbers, type of work, claims history, and chosen cover levels.
-These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.com.au may earn referral fees from some providers featured on this page.
-This does not affect the completeness or order of our comparisons.
-For personalised financial guidance, consider consulting a licensed financial adviser.
+Disclaimer: The material on this page is provided for general informational purposes and does not constitute financial, insurance, or legal advice.
+All pricing is indicative, drawn from publicly available data as of early 2026.
+Actual premiums depend on your business size, revenue, staffing, work types, claims record, and selected cover limits.
+These figures are not quotes - always obtain a personalised quote directly from the insurer.
+InsuranceCompared.com.au may receive referral fees from some providers featured on this page, which does not influence the completeness or ordering of our comparisons.
+For tailored financial guidance, consider speaking with a licensed financial adviser.

 Ready to Compare Business Insurance for Electricians?